quaylas/qs.passwordgenerator.wk3/README.md

 ## Key Features

 * Users may specify their desired password length.
-* Users may indicate whether the password should contain lowercase letters
-* Users may indicate whether the password should contain uppercas letters
-* Users may indicate whether the password should contain numbers
-* Users may indicate whether the password should contain special characters
+* Users may choose whether the password contains lowercase letters, uppercase letters, numbers, and/or special characters.
+* If users do not select any character types to include, their chosen length is retained and they are asked again which characters to include.

 ---